-If the penalty parameter $\lambda$ is not given, it can be determined using a stratified LOOCV of the data.
+If the penalty parameter λ is not given, it can be determined using a stratified LOOCV of the data.
 First, the parameters (mean and standard deviation) for the two Gaussian distributions representing activation and deactivation have to be defined.
+Also, these parameters values can be different for each gene, gene + perturbation experiment, gene + time point, etc.

 '''

 active_mu <- 1.1

 inactive_mu <- 0.9

 active_sd <- inactive_sd <- 0.01

+mu_type <- "single"

 '''